corn-mendoza/PCF-DotNet-Workshop/README.md

 <h3>Pivotal Cloud Native Applications .NET Workshop</h3>
 <br/>
-This one day hands-on classroom style session will provide developers with hands on experience building cloud native applications using micro service architectures, .NET, and Steeltoe extensions.
+This one day hands-on classroom style session will provide developers with hands on experience building .NET Core 1.1 and .NET 4.6 applications for Pivotal Cloud Foundry.
 The session includes presentations, demos and hands on labs.
 <br/><br/>
 Note: You may need to follow these instructions here to set your proxy settings for the CLI: https://docs.cloudfoundry.org/cf-cli/http-proxy.html<br/><br/>
 Use the Windows instructions for the CF CLI.